Medical Laboratory Technology

 MATH 097 or MATH 112 – schedule chosen by student

-MLT classes are Tuesday, Wednesday and Thursday mornings, 8 a.m. to noon
+MLT classes are three days a week, 8 a.m. to noon

 First eight weeks of MLT classes are Monday through Friday, 8 a.m. to 2 p.m.
 Second nine weeks – 40 hours/week clinical experience